Shahzad-Ali-44/AgriNet/README.md

 - TensorFlow and Keras for their robust deep learning frameworks.
 - Open-source community for tools and libraries enabling this work.

-*🌾 AgriNet - AI-POWERED WEB APPLICATION.*
+*🌾 AgriNet - AI Powered Corn Leafs Disease Detection.*